-- DTo have knowledge about data sampling and digital modulation techniques used - ITo have knowledge and understanding of requirements for data handling and data analysis - ITo have knowledge about the techniques to be used for data transmission using various techniques
+- 2To have knowledge about data sampling and digital modulation techniques used - To have knowledge about the techniques to be used for data transmission using various techniques

 - 1. To plot the Characteristics of Strain gauge - 2.
 To plot the Characteristics of load cell - 3.
 To plot the Characteristics of thermistor - 4.
 To plot the Characteristics of RTD - 5.
 To plot the Characteristics of Thermocouple - 6.
 To study the Loading effect of Potentiometer - 7.
 To plot the Characteristics of Synchros - 8.
 To plot the Characteristics of LVDT - 9.To plot the Characteristics of Piezo-electric transducer